 But each of them have their own little idiosyncrasies, their own ways of making Spanish their own.

-A word here, a phrase there, you’ll know you’re in Central America when you hear some of the following:
+A word here, a phrase there: You’ll know you’re listening to Central American Spanish when you hear some of the following:

 Chapin/Chapina: This is what Guatemalans call themselves.
 It comes from the name of an old shoe they used to wear there.
 You’ll hear and see this word all over Guatemala.

 A huevos (or Ahuevos): Huevos means eggs.
 Which means it also means “balls” in a lot of Spanish slang.
 But Guatemalans also stick “a huevos” on the end of sentences to mean “for sure” or “I agree”.

 Cabal: Used at the end of a sentence exactly like “a huevos” is.
 If they don’t end a sentence with one, they’ll end it with the other.

 Burra: This comes from “burro” (mule) and is the word Guatemalans use for bus.
 “Oye Chapin a que hora viene la burra?”
 (Hey buddy what time does the bus arrive?)